hughbris/cadaver/README.md

 ## Caveats

 Cron and Grav's scheduler are enabled using the `GRAV_SCHEDULER` environment setting.
-I'm sensing from my research that cron within service containers is unreliable and not recommended / best practice.
+Support for running `cron` in the service container using this variable [may be removed in future](https://github.com/hughbris/cadaver#GRAV_SCHEDULER).

 ## Credits